Ofe-ntse/Ordin-recipes/README.md

-this project is about recipes and was created using html only
+this project is about recipes and was created using html.